 Property owners or possessors generally cannot delegate away the duty to keep the property in a reasonably safe condition.6 If they hire an employee or an independent contractor to fix a hazard that they then fail to fix, the property owner is still responsible for the condition of the property.7

-3. Common premises liability accidents
+3. Common Accidents

 In California, the accident cases we handle most often are: